descope/go-sdk/README.md

 1. In order to use any of the authentication API you must specify the project ID given by Descope either by:
    - Set the `DESCOPE_PROJECT_ID` environment variable.
    - Set the ProjectID in the Conf{} on initialize.
-1. In order to use session validation API you must specify the public key given by Descope either by:
+1. When using the session validation API you may specify the public key given by Descope either by:
    - Set the `DESCOPE_PUBLIC_KEY` environment variable.
    - Set the PublicKey in the Conf{} on initialize.
+   - Or keep empty to fetch matching public keys from descope services.

 ### Usage